 ¡A no pintar en la pared!
 (Don't paint on the wall!)

 In these cases, we would use the more usual form for negative commands.
-See also Forming simple negative commands : No + El Presente de Subjuntivo (present subjunctive)
+See also DO NOT USE THIS COMP Forming simple negative commands : No + El Presente de Subjuntivo (present subjunctive)

 As a general rule, remember that the verbal form after a preposition (a, de, por, para, en...) is an infinitive.
 Have a look at this example: